StaticGenie/StaticGenie/README.md

 1.0.0 (In Progress)

+- clean up the data/pages structure to match the index.md one
-- finish the README.md & comment all the code
+- comment all code
 - Inconsistency between the terms model & data.
+Need 3 models for templates;
+  - Global (frozen after all plugins initialised)
+  - Theme (frozen)
+  - Page (immutable, but not sharable between plugins)
+- move the readme.md content to the website
-- Build a static website for StaticGenie.com
+- deploy the website
+- feedback from community

+1.1.0 (Blog Support)

+- finish the blog plugin (currently a mess due to prototyping use cases) and refactor the required functionality out of the pages plugin

 # Backlog